Mellanox/libvma/README.txt

-The installation copies the VMA library to: /usr/lib[64]/libvma.so The VMA monitoring utility is installed at: /usr/bin/vma_stat The VMA extra socket API is located at: /usr/include/mellanox/vma_extra.h Sockperf network benchmark tool is installed at: /usr/bin/sockperf The installation location of the README.txt and version information file (VMA_VERSION), are as follows:
+The installation copies the VMA library to: /usr/lib[64]/libvma.so The VMA monitoring utility is installed at: /usr/bin/vma_stat The VMA extra socket API is located at: /usr/include/mellanox/vma_extra.h The installation location of the README.txt and version information file (VMA_VERSION), are as follows:
 - Redhat: /usr/share/doc/libvma-X.Y.Z-R/